Special Educational Needs & Disabilities (SEND)

 Nursery Hill Primary School is a fully inclusive school.
 We work hard to meet the needs of all of our children.

-Mrs Christine Perkins is our SENCo (Special Educational Needs Coordinator).
-Please feel free to contact Claire with any queries regarding special educational needs.
+Mrs Christine Perkins is our SENDCo (Special Educational Needs & Disabilities Coordinator).
+Please feel free to contact Christine with any queries regarding special educational needs.

 Our governor in charge of SEND is Tim Render.
 SEND provision is discussed at full Governing Body meetings and these reports can be seen on the meeting minutes.